 During most of its history, until the early 90s Vescio Threading was a small, specialty threading shop.
 It had about a dozen employees, did not undergo rapid growth, and stuck to its niche market of cutting highly customized, difficult threads.
 This high-mix, low volume threading work was more common in those days because of a comparative lack of industry standards.

 These machines (as well as the similarly aged XLO Thread Grinders) would have absolutely zero chance of being profitable in the modern world were it not for the expert machinists who run them.
-Vescio MFG prides itself on employee retention and the Cridan machinists are the most senior employees of all save Bob himself.
-They are:
+Vescio MFG prides itself on employee retention and the Cridan Machinists are the most senior employees of all save Bob himself.
+Our expert Cridan Machinists are:

-Luis Preciado, employee for 45 years who is now the lead of the entire Lathe department as well as the classic Threading department
+Luis Preciado: Employee for 46 years who is now the lead of the entire Lathe department as well as the Classic Threading department